-- 1. The Takeovers Panel (Panel) seeks to ensure that its approach to disclosure issues1 does not diverge significantly from that of disclosure documents or product disclosure documents under the Corporations Act 2001 (the Corporations Act)2. - 2.
-This Guidance Note informs market participants and their advisers concerning the remedies that the Panel may use to correct deficiencies in takeover documents which it regards as causing "unacceptable circumstances". - 3.
+- 16.1.
+The Takeovers Panel (Panel) seeks to ensure that its approach to disclosure issues does not diverge significantly from that of disclosure documents or product disclosure documents under the Corporations Act 2001 (the Corporations Act). - 16.2.
+This Guidance Note informs market participants and their advisers concerning the remedies that the Panel may use to correct deficiencies in takeover documents which it regards as causing "unacceptable circumstances". - 16.3.
 As a concrete example, this Guidance Note uses a defective bidder's statement.
-However, the principles discussed concerning that example apply equally to other documents, for example: - a) target's statements, - b) other documents issued under the Corporations Act for the purposes of a bid, - c) releases to Australian Stock Exchange Limited (ASX), - d) media releases; - e) letters to shareholders relating to a bid; and - f) to the documents required for other control transactions such as: notices and explanatory statements for the purposes of meetings to approve an acquisition under section 611 item 7.
+However, the principles discussed concerning that example apply equally to other documents, for example: - a) target's statements; - b) other documents issued under the Corporations Act for the purposes of a bid; - c) releases to Australian Stock Exchange Limited (ASX); - d) media releases; - e) letters to shareholders relating to a bid; and - f) documents required for other control transactions, such as notices and explanatory statements for the purposes of meetings to approve an acquisition under section 611 item 7. - 16.4.
+The Panel encourages parties to try to resolve disagreements concerning the

-1 For example, see Guidance Note 5 "Restraining dispatch of takeover documents"
+For example, see Guidance Note 5 "Restraining dispatch of takeover documents" \